keriati/async-js/README.md

 Insert this into your html

     <script>
-        // Create the function, that the async script calls window.myAsyncInit = function() {
+        // Create the method, that the async script calls window.myAsyncInit = function() {
             AsyncApp.init({
                 option1: 'string',